kiranbhusalusha-bit/study-buddies/README.md

 ---

 # 6. GitHub Repository Link
-GitHub supports project management, version control, and collaboration.
+GitHub is used by the Study Buddies project for project management, version control, and teamwork.
+GitHub Repository link here: https://github.com/kiranbhusalusha-bit/study-buddies The repository includes:
+- Scaffolding files
+- README customised for the project
+- Contributions from all team members
+- Link to the GitHub Project Kanban board used to manage Sprint 2 tasks
+- Upload diagrams(wireframes, activity diagrams, sequence diagrams, ERD)

 Repository:
 https://github.com/kiranbhusalusha-bit/study-buddies

-Contents:
-- Scaffolding files
-- Custom README
-- Team contributions
-- Kanban board link
-- Uploaded diagrams

 ---